What to eat to lose weight?

 The type you use plays a great impact on the health benefits it delivers.

-Extra virgin olive oil is considered the healthiest type because it is the least processed and the purest.
+Extra virgin olive oil is one of the healthiest types because it is the least processed and the purest.

-It is high in monounsaturated fats (MUFAs) that are considered to be healthy fats.
+It is high in healthy, monounsaturated fats (MUFAs).

-One study in women with obesity showed that diets high in MUFAs are associated with weight loss, decreased fat mass, and smaller waist circumference (5).
+One study in women with obesity showed that diets high in MUFAs are associated with weight loss.
+They are also linked to decreased fat mass, and smaller waist circumference (5).

 There have been many new diet trends that support coconut oil intake, but this is still very controversial.

-One tablespoon of coconut oil contains nearly 13 grams of saturated fat compared to one tablespoon of olive oil which contains just 1 gram.
+One tablespoon of coconut oil contains nearly 13 grams of saturated fat.
+This is a whooping amount especially since one tablespoon of olive oil only contains just 1 gram.